Belgian rail cancels train order, seeks damages

-BRUSSELS Belgium's railway operator has canceled a train order and will seek damages from a unit of Italian manufacturing group Finmeccanica SIFI.MI over a high-speed rail link between Amsterdam and Brussels that could not cope with the cold last winter.
+BRUSSELS May 31 Belgium's railway operator has cancelled a train order and will seek damages from a unit of Italian manufacturing group Finmeccanica over a high-speed rail link between Amsterdam and Brussels that could not cope with the cold last winter.

 The train, made by Finmeccanica unit AnsaldoBreda and dubbed the Fyra, suffered a series of cancellations and delays when launched by Dutch railways in December and proved so unreliable in a cold snap in January that it was withdrawn.

-Belgian rail operator SNCB SNCB.UL said on Friday it had canceled its own planned delivery of three Fyra trains and would seek to find alternatives with its Dutch counterpart.
+Belgian rail operator SNCB said on Friday it had cancelled its own planned delivery of three Fyra trains and would seek to find alternatives with its Dutch counterpart.

 This could include an expansion of the existing high-speed Thalys services between Paris and Amsterdam via Brussels and, possibly by the end of 2016, an extension of the Eurostar service running from London to Amsterdam.